abvitasa/splashkit-installer/README.md

 # skpackage-install
 Install Splashkit and related tools

-## To install, run the following in the terminal
+## Run the following in the terminal to install.

 >### Windows
 >```